-I cup whipping cream
+- I cup whipping cream

-1/2 cup powdered sugar, sifted
+- 1/2 cup powdered sugar, sifted

-1 envelope Whip It, whipped cream stabilizer, optional
+- 1 envelope Whip It, whipped cream stabilizer, optional

-1 teaspoon vanilla
+- 1 teaspoon vanilla

-- Sprinkle gelatin over 1/4 cup of the cream in small bowl and let sit for 5 minutes.
+- Sprinkle gelatin over 1/4 cup of the cream in a small bowl and let sit for 5 minutes.

 - Whip the remaining 1 1/2 cups cream till soft peaks form.
 Fold 1/4 cup into chocolate, then fold half the remaining cream, followed by the last half of the whipped cream.
-Refrigerate about an hour.
+Refrigerate for about an hour.

-To assemble cake, slice off top about an inch down.
+- To assemble the cake, slice off the top about an inch down.
 Set aside top.
-Cut out a trench in bottom of cake, making sure not to get too close to bottom or edges.
+Cut out a trench in the bottom of the cake, making sure not to get too close to the bottom or edges.
 Save removed cake pieces for snacking.